-What to do in Seville in winter
+The best things to do in winter in Seville

 Visit the Cathedral

-The third largest church in the world – Seville’s cathedral was built in the 15th century to demonstrate the city’s wealth.
-And it certainly shows it off, with 80 chapels, a 42-metre-high nave, lashing of gilt and an altarpiece carving that took one craftsman his entire life to finish.
+Seville’s cathedral is the third largest church in the world, and was built in the 15th century to demonstrate the city’s wealth with 80 chapels, a 42-metre-high nave, lashing of gilt and an altarpiece carving that took one craftsman his entire life to finish.

 Explore the lavish Real Alcázar